brechtm/rinohtype/doc/index.rst

 * a powerful page layout system supporting columns, running headers/footers, floatable elements and footnotes
 * figures, large tables and automatically generated table of contents
-* cross-references and automatic numbering of headings, figures and tables
+* automatic numbering and cross-referencing of headings, figures and tables
 * use one of the included document templates or create your own
 * an intuitive style sheet system inspired by CSS
 * modular design allowing for multiple frontends (such as reStructuredText,